Junction City man killed in motorcycle accident

-Captain David Gilbert said they are asking for assistance from the public.
-They ask for anyone who witnessed the accident and is willing to come forward to contact the Geary County Sheriff’s Office at 785-238-2261 or through dispatch at 785-762-5912.
+The Geary County Sheriff’s Office and the Kansas Highway Patrol CHART Team are investigating the incident.

-People should avoid the intersection of U.S. 77 Hwy. and K-57 Hwy. until around midnight tonight as the Kansas Highway Patrol CHART Team work the accident scene.
+Captain David Gilbert said they are asking for anyone who witnessed the accident and is willing to come forward to contact the Geary County Sheriff’s Office at 785-238-2261 or through dispatch at 785-762-5912.

 (0) comments